WhatDanDoes/express-push-notifications/README.md

 #### Current state

 That which is currently committed to `master` documents the most primitive _meaningful_ tests I could devise.
 I demonstrate my naive, first-time application of `jest` and `jest-puppeteer`.
-Tests pass, but there's a lot of debug output that look like fails.
+Tests pass, but there's a lot of confusing debug output to suggest otherwise.

 The app itself registers the service worker, subscribes to the notifications, and receives a pending and live notification in turn.

 More is coming...
-(I'll start by removing commented junk)

 # Setup